w3f/research/docs/Polkadot/economics/1-validator-selection.md

 w_{ij} \geq 0, \sigma^{+}(x_k)\geq 0, \sigma^{-}(x_k)\geq 0 \forall i,j,k
 $$

-**Step 4**: Robustness analysis to find find suitable solutions for the above LP.
+**Step 4.** Perform a robustness analysis to identify suitable solutions for the linear program (LP) described aboveabove.

-**Step 5**: Apply utility functions to the full set of validators and return the 16 best scoring ones.
+**Step 5.** Apply the derived utility functions to the full set of validators and select the 16 highest-scoring ones.

-**Step 6**: Make some ad hoc adjustments to the final set (based on input of the user).
+**Step 6.** Introduce ad hoc adjustments to the final set based on user-defined preferences.
 For example:
-* include favorites
+* Include user-designated favorites
-* at most one validator per operator
+* Ensure no more than one validator per operator
-* at least X inactive validators
+* Require at least X inactive validators
-* etc.
+* Additional custom constraints as needed

 ### Remaining Challenges
-There remain a few challenges when we want to apply the theory to our validator selection problem.
+Several challenges remain in applying the theoretical framework to the validator selection problem:

-1. One challenge is how to construct the learning set.
-The algorithm needs sufficient information to generate the marginal utility functions.
+1. **Constructing the learning set** The algorithm requires sufficient information to generate the marginal utility functions.
+Key subchallenges include:
-   - Find methods to guarantee performance dispersion of the different criteria.
+   - Developing methods that ensure performance dispersion across criteria.
-   - Use machine learning approaches to iteratively provide smaller learning sets which gradually improve the information gathered.
+   - Applying machine learning techniques to iteratively construct smaller learning sets to gradually improve the collected information.
-   - Potentially use simulations to simulate a wide number of learning sets and all potential rankings on them to measure which learning set improves the information the most.
+   - Using simulations to generate a wide number of learning sets and corresponding rankings, enabling evaluation of which configurations most effectively improve utility estimation.
-2. UTAStar assumes piece-wise linear monotone marginal utility functions.
-Other, methods improve on that but might be more difficult to implement.
+2. **Limitations of UTAStar** UTAStar assumes piecewise linear and monotonic marginal utility functions.
+While alternative methods offer improvements in this regard, they may introduce additional implementation complexity.

+[^1]: As mentioned above, a user might prefer larger operators in which case the statement would not be true.

+**For inquieries or questions, please contact** [Jonas Gehrlein](/team_members/Jonas.md)